5argon/NotchSolution/README.md

 It does not update automatically when I push fixes to this repo.
 You must remove the lock line that appears in you `manifest.json` file to refectch.
 Otherwise you would better use Asset Store (when it is available)

-## Reason for open source

-I believe screen cutout problem must be solved collaboratively, since there are so many variations and potentially different permutation of problems.
-Over time we together could make this more stable than I could ever made alone.

-The Discord channel [is also available here!](https://discord.gg/J4sCcj4) You could come and express your wishlist or issues.
-(You could also use the Issues section.)

 ## Asset Store

 It will be on Unity Asset Store later too, but currently I don't think it is Asset Store worthy.
-There are some weird glitches remaining, and many usability issue related to the isolated prefab mode.
-(Prefab mode preview added in v1.2.0 but I am not sure of bugs)
+There are some weird glitches remaining.
+(See [Issues section](https://github.com/5argon/NotchSolution/issues))

 # <img src="Icons/SafeAreaPaddingIcon.png" width="30"> SafeAreaPadding

 ![screenshot](.Documentation/images/ssSafePad.gif)

 This script trust the return value of [`Screen.safeArea`](https://docs.unity3d.com/ScriptReference/Screen-safeArea.html) and pad the `RectTransform` accordingly.
+If you anchor your child UI game objects on the padded side of the parent with `SafeAreaPadding`, you have avoided the notched area naturally with uGUI's auto-layout system.

 ## Android & `Screen.safeArea`